serverless/blog/posts/2019-09-17-serverless-nextjs.md

 The 3rd. is associated to a lambda function which is responsible for handling three types of requests.

 1. Server side rendered page.
-Any page that defines `getInitialPropsmethod` will be rendered at this level and the response is returned immediately to the user.
+Any page that defines `getInitialProps` method will be rendered at this level and the response is returned immediately to the user.

 2. Statically optimised page.
 Requests to pages that were pre-compiled by next to HTML are forwarded to S3 where the HTML is stored.

 3. Public resources.
-These are requests to root level resources like /robots.txt, `/favicon.ico`, `/manifest.json` etc. These are also forwarded to S3 where these resources can be found.
+These are requests to root level resources like `/robots.txt`, `/favicon.ico`, `/manifest.json` etc. These are also forwarded to S3 where these resources can be found.

-The reason why 2. and 3. have to go through Lambda@Edge first is because these routes don’t conform to a pattern like _next/* or static/*.
+The reason why 2. and 3. have to go through Lambda@Edge first is because these routes don’t conform to a pattern like `_next/*` or `static/*`.
 Also, one cache behaviour per route is a bad idea because CloudFront [only allows 25 per distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html).

 #### Getting Started